MohistMC/MohistWiki/tutorials/multiverses.md

 * Start your server and stop it after it completely loaded to generate the config file.

 * To create a new simple world you can use [this preset (dimensions.json)](https://cdn.discordapp.com/attachments/815331146303799296/825439539438157904/dimensions.json), download it and put it inside "config/justenoughdimensions" and then use /tpj 2 to teleport to this world.
-To create other worlds use the same synthax than the preset and change the dimension ID (You can't have the same dimension ID for more than one dimension).
+To create other worlds use the same syntax than the preset and change the dimension ID (You can't have the same dimension ID for more than one dimension).

 <details>
   <summary>Main options</summary>